Josefrino/dart_2048_game/README.md

 - Randomly spawn the number 2 on the board: ✅
 - Implement the slide left function on one row function: ✅
 - Right down a list of taks needed to complete the project.
-- Right the pseudo code of the project and the algorithms behind
+- Right the pseudo code of the project and the algorithms behind every function

 -> Upcomming changes
 Ordered by priority